10 Money Habits That Will Make You Broke

-As Yogi Berra said, “If you don’t know where you are going, you might wind up someplace else.”
+As Yogi Berra said, “If you don’t know where you are going, you’ll end up someplace else.”
 When your financial goals are not defined, you have no boundaries within which to operate, causing you to make choices that lead you down the wrong path.
 Identify your financial goals—both big picture and practical ones—so that you have guidelines that keep you in check.

 3. Negative Thinking